Yazidi women enslaved by ISIS moved from Mosul to Syria, group says

 Dozens of ISIS families have already arrived in Raqqa, the observatory said.

-Ethnic cleansing by ISIS has displaced, killed and enslaved hundreds of thousands of Iraqi Yazidis.
+Ethnic cleansing by ISIS has displaced, killed and enslaved hundreds of thousands of Iraqi Yazidis, members of an ancient ethnic and religious minority.
+Modern-day Iraq is the traditional homeland of the Yazidis.

 Islamic militants captured thousands of Yazidi women and children, and killed the men.
 ISIS claims the Quran justifies taking non-Muslim women and girls captive and permits them to be raped -- an assertion denied by Islamic scholars.

-The Yazidis, a small Iraqi religious minority that believes in a single god who created the Earth and left it in the care of a fallen angel, have been subjected to large-scale persecution by ISIS, which accuses them of devil worship.
+The Yazidis believe in a single god who created the Earth and left it in the care of a fallen angel, and they have been subjected to large-scale persecution by ISIS.

 The United Nations has accused ISIS of committing genocide against the Yazidis.